IliaShkola/honey-ifc/README.md

 ## Features

-- Intuitive and fast browsing of IFC data
+- Intuitive and fast browsing of IFC data (supports IFC 2x3 and IFC 4)
-- Export functionality for structured data
+- Export functionality for structured data (currently to XLSX format)
 - Stylish and user-friendly interface
 - Designed to make BIM work feel less like work